MacsDickinson/blog/Snow/_posts/2014-03-25-Feature-Folders-Nancy.md

 Knowing the framework that is being used is an essential piece of information but it shouldn't be the single most important thing about your application.
 What does it do?
 What apects are there to it?
 What's the use case?

-Which of these is most useful when start to investigate a bug in the checkout?
+Which of these is most useful when you start to investigate a bug in the checkout?

  1. __Controllers__, __Models__, __Views__ - Yes, I get that it's an _MVC_ project but that doesn't help narrow down where the bug might be.
  2. __Basket__, __Checkout__, __Product__ - Ok, we have a starting point.